johanamagnusson/hpc_tma881/assignment1/report.markdown

     jbe .L4
     call clock
 ```
-As we can see, every time we add a new value in our loop, we also make a movq (move a 64-bit), and this takes a lot of time.
-Then, imagine doing this one billion times, which we do...
+As we can see, every time we add a new value in our loop we also make a movq (move a 64-bit) which takes a lot of time compared to for example add-operators.
+Doing this one billion times takes a substantial amount time.

 In -O1 and -Og